-The Office of Student Success provides services and programs to enhance the general education and development of students, enrich the quality of student life, and support the teaching and service mission of Lamar Institute of Technology.
-The Office of Student Success is located in the Cecil Beeson Building, Room 121.
+The Student Success Division provides services and programs to enhance the general education and development of students, enrich the quality of student life, and support the teaching and service mission of Lamar Institute of Technology.
+The division is located in the Eagle's Nest for Student Success.